 Different types of snowboarding lessons

-Snowboarding lessons come in all shapes and sizes, so it’s worth thinking about what might suit you best.
+Snowboarding lessons come in all shapes and sizes, so it’s worth thinking about which type might suit you best.

 • Private lessons: if your budget allows, this can be a great way to hit your snowboarding goals.
 Maybe you want to nail your powder riding?
 Or simply lose those novice nerves?
 Focussed input from an experienced instructor will get you there a whole lot quicker.